 Choosing the correct Footwear for Vertical Jump Sessions

-Therefor it is very important to wear a pair of shoes that help minimise dangerous forces on the joints and direct these forces into upward motion.
+Therefor it is very important to wear a pair of shoes that help minimize dangerous forces on the joints and direct these forces into upward motion.

 The amount of cushion is important as you want your muscles and tendons to absorb the forces and not the knee and ankle joint.

-However in order to jump higher a certain amount of force is definetly welcomed.
+However in order to jump higher a certain amount of force is definitely welcomed.

-Most basketball shoes are designed to optimise jump pefromance and shock absorbtion ratio.
+Most basketball shoes are designed to optimize jump performance and shock absorption ratio.
 Always ensure that you choose a shoe that is light with good support.

 It is important that the soles are not too thick as you don’t want to lose all ability to sense the feet on the ground.
 Ensure that the foot does not overly pronate or supernate (roll in or out) during takeoff or landing).